Frederick Augustus III of Saxony: Military career

-Family
+Abdication

+When the German Revolution of 1918 broke out in November, Frederick Augustus made no attempt to defend the Saxon monarchy.
+Knowing that it was futile to continue the war, he demurred when asked to quell a worker-sponsored uprising in the Altmarkt with troops still loyal to the king, and instead quietly left Dresden Castle through a side-gate to Moritzburg Castle.

+While seeking refuge in Guteborn, he received news that Hermann Fleissner had proclaimed the Free State of Saxony on 10 November.
+Three days later, he signed his abdication on a single sheet of paper that consisted of one sentence: "I renounce the throne".
+Frederick Augustus then relieved all Saxons of their oath of loyalty to the monarchy, calling for unity and urging the citizens to work towards the better good of the state, whereupon he withdrew to Sibyllenort Palace, which he privately owned, near Breslau.

+Marriage and issue

 Frederick Augustus married Archduchess Louise of Austria, in Vienna on 21 November 1891.
 They were divorced in 1903 by the royal decree of the King after she ran away while pregnant with her last child.
 Luise's flight from Dresden was due to her father-in-law's threatening to have her interned in a mental asylum at the Sonnenstein Castle for life.
 Her brother supported her in her wish to escape from Saxony.
 Emperor Franz-Josef of Austria-Hungary did not recognise the divorce.